What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 The topic of the order of adjectives can be confusing because many resources offer slightly different orders, sometimes with more or fewer categories.
-This page presents the topic in an interactive and learner-friendly way to make sure it helps.
+This page presents it in an interactive and learner-friendly way.

 General information